-A perfect balance of nature and community, Moss Rock Preserve is a beautiful 349 acre nature preserve abundant with forest systems, large rock outcroppings, streams, waterfalls, wildlife, and other unique natural features.
-Currently, Moss Rock Preserve is home to four rare species of plants and a rare variant of Little River Canyon Sandstone Glade that is thought to be one of only 35 occurrences known around the world!
+A perfect balance of nature and community, Moss Rock Preserve is a beautiful 349-acre nature preserve abundant with forest systems, large rock outcroppings, streams, waterfalls, wildlife, and other unique natural features.
+Currently, Moss Rock Preserve is home to six rare species of plants and a rare variant of Little River Canyon Sandstone Glade that is thought to be one of only 35 occurrences known around the world!

 Moss Rock Preserve's Boulder Field is a favorite among rock climbers.
-With numerous technical formations, these boulders appeal to climbers of all skill levels.
+With numerous technical formations and climbing routes, these boulders appeal to climbers of all skill levels.

 The City of Hoover is fortunate that these and other natural features exist in Moss Rock.
 As such, Moss Rock Preserve has been dedicated as a nature preserve in order to insure its long-term health and sustainability.

 Nearly 12 miles of hiking trails exist within the boundaries of Moss Rock Preserve.
 These trails allow visitors to witness the beauty of Moss Rock up close and personal.
-Trail construction and maintenance, as well as other general maintenance items within Moss Rock are carried out by City staff and dedicated groups of volunteers.
-Groups like the Friends of Moss Rock Preserve; UAB Into The Streets, Access Fund, American Conservation Experience, Southeastern Climbers Coalition; Boy and Girls Scouts of America; Hands on Birmingham; Ruffner Mountain Nature Center; AmeriCorps, Freshwater Land Trust and various church and civic organizations have all graciously donated their time to improving Moss Rock.
+Trail construction and maintenance, as well as other general maintenance items within Moss Rock are carried out by City staff, contractors and dedicated groups of volunteers.
+Groups like the Friends of Moss Rock Preserve; Access Fund, American Conservation Experience, Southeastern Climbers Coalition; UAB Into the Streets, Boy and Girls Scouts of America; Hands on Birmingham; Ruffner Mountain Nature Center; AmeriCorps, Freshwater Land Trust and various church and civic organizations have all graciously donated their time and energy to improving Moss Rock Preserve.
 Hoover appreciates each of you!

 Moss Rock Preserve Rules